-|Title:||Assistant Director of Athletic Communications|
+|Title:||Associate Director of Athletic Communications|

-In his role, Chesebro is responsible for coordinating all communications and multimedia efforts for his assigned sports including press releases, in-game statistics, live video streaming, video highlights and social media.
-Chesebro also handles media requests for his coaching staffs and student-athletes, including 2012 Olympians Temi Fagbenle (women’s basketball), Alex Meyer (men’s open water swimming) and Tim Murphy (head coach of Team USA open water swimming).
+In his role, Chesebro is responsible for coordinating all media relations, communications and multimedia efforts for his assigned sports including press conferences and media availabilities, press releases, in-game statistics, live video streaming, video highlights and social media.
+Chesebro also handles all media requests for his coaching staffs and student-athletes, including men's basketball head coach Tommy Amaker and 2012 Olympians Temi Fagbenle (women’s basketball), Alex Meyer (men’s open water swimming) and Tim Murphy (head coach of Team USA open water swimming).

-Among his other duties, Chesebro sits on the Ivy League Digital Strategy Committee which was charged with launching a conference-wide video streaming platform for the fall of 2013.
-Chesebro also helped to build Harvard's video content on GoCrimson.com and YouTube, creating the video series “Seeing Crimson” for the 2011-12 academic year and introducing “Sights and Sounds” and “Top Plays” to the Harvard lineup in 2012-13.
+Chesebro previously served as a member of the Ivy League Digital Strategy Committee which was charged with conceptualizing and launching The Ivy League Digital Network for the fall of 2013.
+The Ivy League Digital Network produced more than 2,000 live event broadcasts over the course of its first two-years, providing fans with unprecedented access to the Ancient Eight.
+Chesebro also helped to expand Harvard's video content on GoCrimson.com and YouTube, creating the video series “Seeing Crimson” for the 2011-12 academic year and introducing “Sights and Sounds” and “Top Plays” to the Harvard lineup in 2012-13.

 Chesebro is a 2006 alumnus of the National Baseball Hall of Fame's Frank and Peggy Steele Internship Program.